MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-intune.md

 |File needed for |Source |
 |---------|---------|
-System mobile config file | [mdatp-nokext.mobileconfig](https://github.com/microsoft/mdatp-xplat/blob/master/macos/mobileconfig/combined/mdatp-nokext.mobileconfig) Copy and paste the contents into a text file.
+System mobile config file | [mdatp-nokext.mobileconfig](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/combined/mdatp-nokext.mobileconfig) Copy and paste the contents into a text file.
 Change the file extension from ".txt". to "**.mobileconfig**" and save the file.
 The file won't be recognized if it has the .txt extension.|
-MDE preferences| [com.microsoft.wdav.mobileconfig](https://github.com/microsoft/mdatp-xplat/blob/master/macos/settings/data_loss_prevention/com.microsoft.wdav.mobileconfig).
+MDE preferences| [com.microsoft.wdav.mobileconfig](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/settings/data_loss_prevention/com.microsoft.wdav.mobileconfig).
 Copy and paste the contents into a text file.
 Change the file extension from ".txt". to "**.mobileconfig**" and save the file.
 The file won't be recognized if it has the .txt extension.|

+> [!TIP]
+> We recommend downloading the *.mobileconfig* files in a [single bundle](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/combined/mdatp-nokext.mobileconfig).
+This bundle contains the following files:
+>
+> - accessibility.mobileconfig
+> - fulldisk.mobileconfig
+> - netfilter.mobileconfig
+> - system extensions
+>
+> If any of these files is updated, you need to download the updated bundle.

 ### Get the device onboarding package